Tedchai/EE629-IOT/project/README.md

-# Be sure to add the JSON key file
+# Be sure to add the cpudata.json key file